-Corona-virus-disease 2019 (COVID-19), according to ICTV (the International Committee on Taxonomy of Viruses), is categorized as severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2).
-Scientific and clinical evidence is evolving on the sub-acute and long-term effects of COVID-19, which can affect multiple organ systems (Dong, Du, and Gardner, 2020; Carfie, Bernabei, and Landi, 2020).
-The speed of the spread of the COVID-19 pandemic so fast indicates that the characteristics and dynamics of the Corona Virus are different from previous viruses.
+According to ICTV (the International Committee on Taxonomy of Viruses), the COVID-19 is categorized as severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2).
+Scientific and clinical evidence is evolving on the sub-acute and long-term effects of COVID-19, which can affect multiple organ systems (Carfie, Bernabei, and Landi, 2020; Dong, Du, and Gardner, 2020).
+The speed of the spread of the COVID-19 so fast indicates that the characteristics and dynamics of the Corona Virus are different from previous viruses.
 The potential of mutation depends on many factors, such as physical conditions (humidity, temperature, climate) and biological ecosystem.

 Indonesia belongs to a humid tropical country that can be a good habitat for various microorganisms, including viruses and their variants.
 The combination of geographical conditions, humidity, and air temperature can create opportunities for variations in micro- climate.
 The existence of periodization and relatively high intensity of the sunlight can cause virus mutations, so the opportunity for the emergence of various mutants or new variants is very large (Wang, Horby, and Hayden, 2020).
-In the history of pandemics affected by the virus, the fact shows that mutation of the virus leads to different health impacts (Nalbandian et al., 2021; Tang et al., 2020).
+In the history of pandemics caused by the virus, the fact shows that mutation of the virus leads to different health impacts (Nalbandian et al., 2021; Tang et al., 2020).

-Although each viral pandemic event has different characteristics, such as the 1918 flu pandemic and the 2003 SARS bird flu pandemic, the control is generally classified into several actions, each with a different level of risk.
+Each viral pandemic event has different characteristics, such as the 1918 flu pandemic and the 2003 SARS bird flu pandemic.
+The control is generally classified into several actions, each with a different level of risk.
 At the first level, the action taken is the use of Personal Protective Equipment (PPE).
 At this level, the use of masks, washing hands, and maintaining distance are important keys, and this is the initial stage of prevention.
 The next level is controlled with administrative control.
 At the stage in Indonesia, for example,

 the implementation of restrictions on movement and activities of people such as LSSR (Large-Scale Social Restrictions), setting office hours, Work from Home (WFH), and Work from an Office (WFO).
 Third, at the engineering controls level, control is carried out by providing infrastructure such as facilities for the isolation of infected people and provision of treatment facilities.
 At the fourth level, substitution is carried out; namely, the act of removing dangerous pathogens (hazard), and the fifth level is the elimination action which aims to eliminate the pathogen (AVMA, 2020).

 In evolving prevention action, the utilization of vaccines plays an important role.
-A considerable number of SARS-CoV-2 preventive vaccine projects were initiated shortly after the reporting of this virus, including technologies that generate inactivated virus vaccine, viral protein subunits vaccine, messenger RNA (mRNA) vaccine, DNA plasmid vaccine, and recombinant human adenovirus type 5 (rAd5) or simian adenovirus type 26 (rAd26) expressing SARS-COV-2 spike protein, a non-viral replicating vector expressing SARS-CoV-2 protein vaccine, and also replicating viral vector expressing SARS-CoV-2 protein vaccine.
+A considerable number of SARS-CoV-2 preventive vaccine projects were initiated shortly after the reporting of this virus.
+These projects include technologies that generate inactivated virus vaccine, viral protein subunits vaccine, messenger RNA (mRNA) vaccine, DNA plasmid vaccine, and recombinant human adenovirus type 5 (rAd5) or simian adenovirus type 26 (rAd26) expressing SARS-COV-2 spike protein, a non-viral replicating vector expressing SARS-CoV-2 protein vaccine, and also replicating viral vector expressing SARS-CoV-2 protein vaccine.

 So far, there have been at least 30 announced vaccine projects globally, and vaccines derived from mRNA, expression using recombinant adenoviral vectors, and inactivated viruses have already gained regulatory approvals in certain countries (Folegatti et al., 2020; Jackson et al., 2020).
 Wang, Horby, and Hayden (2020) gave a systematic review of therapeutic development and application, including the following areas: epidemiology, virology, and pathogenesis, diagnosis, and use of artificial intelligence in assisting diagnosis, treatment, and vaccine development.
 A critical review of globalization and the outbreak of COVID-19 was reported by Farzanegan, Feizi, and Gholipour (2021).
 The transition from the pandemic to the endemic phase was analyzed by Biancolella et al. (2022).